-• we consider that the Directors' use of the going concern basis of accounting in the preparation of the financial statements is appropriate;

-• we have not identified, and concur with the Directors' assessment that there is not, a material uncertainty related to events or conditions that, individually or collectively, may cast significant doubt on the Company's ability to continue as a going concern for the going concern period.
+- we consider that the Directors' use of the going concern basis of accounting in the preparation of the financial statements is appropriate; - we have not identified, and concur with the Directors' assessment that there is not, a material uncertainty related to events or conditions that, individually or collectively, may cast significant doubt on the Company's ability to continue as a going concern for the going concern period. - we found the going concern disclosure in note 1 to be acceptable.